bsidescapetown/bsidescapetown.github.io/_posts/2023-07-11-Call-for-Papers-and-Workshops.md

 - **Pentesting**: Hands-on demonstrations and discussions on penetration testing methodologies.
 - **CompSci**: Talks related to computer science, algorithms, and cutting-edge research.
 - **Security Research**: Presentations showcasing innovative research and discoveries in cybersecurity.
 - **Other Topics**: We are open to talks on any cybersecurity-related subject that you believe would be of interest to our attendees.
-Cool research, Artificial intelligence (AI), Machine Learning (ML), Deep Fakes, (Software Defined Radio) SDR, CloudSec, Hardware Hacking, C2 channels, Social Engineering, you name it, we want it!
+Cool research, Artificial Intelligence (AI), Machine Learning (ML), Deep Fakes, (Software Defined Radio) SDR, CloudSec, Hardware Hacking, C2 channels, Social Engineering, you name it, we want it!

 ## Past Talks